Grove, Oxfordshire: Sports and leisure

-Since 1996, Grove has been the home to Formula One team and constructor Williams Racing, after relocating from their original factory in Didcot.
-Williams then went on to win the World Constructors’ Championship in the 1996 and 1997 seasons with Damon Hill winning the World Drivers’ Championship in 1996 and Jacques Villeneuve in 1997.
-As well as the factory, the Williams base also features an Experience Centre which includes tours, a museum and hands on activities.
+Since 1996, Grove has been the home to Formula One team and constructor Williams Racing, who moved from their original factory in Didcot.
+Williams won the World Constructors’ Championship in the 1996 and 1997 seasons, with Damon Hill winning the World Drivers’ Championship in 1996 and Jacques Villeneuve in 1997.
+As well as the factory, the Williams base also features an Experience Centre which includes tours, a museum and hands-on activities.
 The centre also hosts race day hospitality for fans.

 Grove rugby union and association football clubs play at the Cane Lane parish recreation ground on the outskirts of the village.
-Grove Rugby Football Club was founded in 1971 and plays in the Southern League North division.
-The Club fields four senior sides, including Veterans.
-Grove RFC has a Youth section, across twelve Mini (mixed, Under-7 to Under-12) and Junior groups (Under-13 to Under-18; including two Girls' -- Under 15 and Under 18).
+Grove Rugby Football Club was founded in 1971 and plays in the Southern League, North division.
+The Club fields four senior sides, including veterans.
+Grove RFC has a youth section, across twelve mini (mixed, under–7 to under–12) and junior groups (under–13 to under–18; including two girls' teams, under–15 and under–18).
 One of its alumni is Jon Dunbar, who captained Grove in the early 2000s before moving to Newcastle Falcons and then Leeds Tykes/Leeds Carnegie on a professional contract.
-Grove Challengers FC, the local association football junior side, was founded in 1971.
-The club is open to children between the ages of 5-17 and teams play in the Oxford Youth Football League.
+Grove Challengers F.C., the local association football junior side, was founded in 1971.
+The club is open to children aged 5–17, and teams play in the Oxford Youth Football League.

 A free weekly 5K Parkrun takes place in Grove.
 Every Saturday morning the event is held on a multi-lap course of the Grove fields and recreation grounds.